-The Inter-Island Travelling Exhibition (ITE) is a rotating exhibition featuring selections from the National Collection—the NAGB’s permanent collection—that travels annually to select Family Islands.
-The NAGB firmly believes that art must be accessible to all, and that our programming should meet communities where they are, making the National Collection truly national in reach.
+The Inter-Island Travelling Exhibition (ITE) is a rotating exhibition featuring selections from the National Collection—NAGB’s permanent collection—that travels annually to select Family Islands.
+NAGB believes art must be accessible to all, and our programming should meet communities where they are, making the collection truly national in its reach.

 Art that belongs to all of us, shared with all of us